malejaps/my_QA_guide/Tools/qa-tools.md

 ## Useful QA Tools

-For bug tracking and test cases management, there are several opensource and paid tools:
+There are several opensource and paid tools for bug tracking and test cases management:
 - Testlink
 - Bugzilla
 - JIRA